 Chickens with crossed or crooked/deviated beaks are often smaller than average and low in the pecking order.
 To top this, crossed beak chicks may be a little more cumbersome when eating.
 This means that they’ll need to spend an extra minute or two at the feeder to get enough food.
 Overcrowding can cause crossed beak chicks to get pushed aside or trampled… This is why I advise keeping crossed beak chicks with small groups and allowed plenty of space with adequate food/water access.

 Chickens’ beaks continue to grow throughout their whole lives very much like human fingernails.
 Normally, chickens wear down this new growth by pecking, preening and well… just being chickens.
 Since chickens with crossed beaks do not wear down their beaks as evenly, they often require trimming.
 Trimming makes it easier for crossed beak chickens to grab things.
 It can also prevent injury caused by sharply worn edges.
 Though the need varies from case to case, I trim Elly’s beak about once every other month to once every other month.
 Beak trimming only takes a few minutes but it is delicate business.
-For beak trimming, I advise using regular sharp, human finger nail clippers or cuticle trimmers or over dog/cat nail clippers.
-This is because beak trimming requires precision.
+For beak trimming, I advise using small-animal nail clippers, finger nail or cuticle trimmers over dog/cat nail clippers.
+This is because beak trimming requires precision…